nh0627/react-blog/_posts/2018-12-20-class-component-state.markdown

 categories: udemy-react
 tags: react
 ---

-<p class="intro"><span class="dropcap">A</span> component can be functional or a class-based.
+A component can be functional or a class-based.
 Functional components are good enough to display simple content, but class components can be good for more than a simple feature with any complex logic.
-There is a concept of "state" in React also; State lets components to update their output data as responding immediately to a user's action(asynchronously).</p>
+There is a concept of "state" in React also; State lets components to update their output data as responding immediately to a user's action(asynchronously).

 ### Rules of Class Components
 * Must be a JavaScript class